About

 Rate Case Process

-In order for a regulated utility company to change electric, natural gas, water, and steam delivery rates in New York State, the company must prepare a rate case filing and submit it to the Public Service Commission (“Commission”).
-The Utility Intervention Unit (“UIU”) will form a team of experts that will review the filing and intervene on behalf of residential and small commercial ratepayers.
-Other interested parties (e.g., Department of Public Service, local municipal officials, and commercial and industrial groups) may also .
+In order for a regulated utility company to change electric, natural gas, water, and steam delivery rates in New York State, the utility must prepare a filing in the form of testimony and exhibits as part of a formal process that demonstrates to the Public Service Commission (Commission) the need for a rate increase.
+A new case will be added to the Document and Matter Management system handled by the New York State Department of Public Service (DPS).
+It is at this time the 11-month rate case process begins, and an administrative law judge is assigned to preside over the case.
+The Utility Intervention Unit will form a team of experts to review the filing and intervene on behalf of ratepayers.
+Other interested parties (e.g., DPS, commercial and industrial groups, local municipal officials, and environmental groups) can intervene in the rate case as well.

 Energy